 Join Alison in a unique opportunity to bring your photography to the next level.
 Whether you are considering becoming a professional photographer or just interested in how to take better travel photographs, these workshops, photo seminars and travel photo tours can help you achieve your goals.
 When you join Alison on the road or in a workshop you can experience first hand how a world-renowned photographer works in the field.

 By keeping the groups small and intimate, Alison is able to work on an individual basis to give one-on-one pointers and advice.
-We will spend days photographing in the field, as well as engage in group critiques, portfolio reviews and presentations of Alison’s work.
+We will spend days photographing in the field, as well as engage in group critiques, personal portfolio reviews and presentations of Alison’s work.

 Please watch the website, more details to follow.